 For the last seven years, I’ve been researching, writing and photographing for a book.

 It all started with an exchange on an international keyboard forum about the need for a publication on combo-organs: the portable, transistorized, stage organs that were all the rage in the 1960s.
-A chance connection with another keyboard enthusiast, Alan Lenhoff, a (now) retired journalist living in Detroit, set the project in motion.
+A chance connection with another keyboard enthusiast, Alan Lenhoff, a writer/newspaper executive living in Detroit, set the project in motion.
+(See the book at www.classickeysbook.com)

 Keyboard sounds that launched rock music